Which of the following formulas is used to find gravitational pot... | Study Prep in Pearson+

 1

-Recall the formula for gravitational potential energy, which relates mass, gravitational acceleration, and height.
+Use the formula for gravitational potential energy, which relates mass (m), gravitational acceleration (g), and height (h):

-Conclude that the correct formula for gravitational potential energy is \(U = m g h\).
+Conclude that the correct formula to find gravitational potential energy is \(U = m g h\).

 Watch next